 “These men are fools.

 “I see no men,” King Paladrok croaked, “nor fools.
 I see a sweep of antelope.
-See if you can’t outhunt me this time, Commandrix.”
+Try and outhunt me this time, Commandrix.”

 “I look forward to it, Grace.”

 The sun was blinding, but it could not be helped.
 Their position was the riskiest, but also the most vital.
 Part of her wished they had attacked before first light, but such resentments were useless now.
-She had given the Monosi ample time to prepare for their attack.
+She had given the Monosi ample time to prepare for the attack, as any honorable aggressor would.
 Her enemies’ fates were now on their own heads.

 Her own thunder was quickly drowned out by the horses.
 The king flew ahead of her on his new destrier, many of his Euskati doing their best to keep pace.
 Some had knives or spears lashed to their saddles, but all were armed with the bow and arrows.
 They whooped and screamed as the king slowly broke away, drifting northward to swoop around to the bay and attack the north gate all the way from the east, firing at the enemy as they rode.